greyaz/EmbedAnything/README.md

 # EmbedAnything
 Embedding anything into [Kanboard](https://github.com/kanboard/kanboard).
-This plugin allows you to embed a custom page via iframe as a stand-alone board in different projects.
+This plugin allows you to embed a custom page via an iframe as a stand-alone board in different projects.

 The following parameters will also pass to your custom page as a URL query string:
 `project_id`, `project_title`, `search_query`